 At a few sites also automated spraying is performed, which is not considered as a separate task.
 Spraying takes place in a closed system and the worker only supervises spraying from a control area.
 A few monitoring data are available representing automated spraying, as shown in the below table.
-Two long-term personal and stationary measurements are available from GB sites with an AM of 0.01 $\mu g/m^3$ and a maximum value of 0.01 $\mu g/m^3$.
-The values indicate that worker exposure from automated n.a. = not assessed; the statistical parameter was only determined if at least three (for AM) or ten (for SD, Median and 90th percentile) values were available.
+Two long-term personal and stationary measurements are available from GB sites with an AM of 0.01 $\mu$ g/m and a maximum value of 0.01 $\mu$ g/m.
+The values indicate that worker exposure from automated spraying is comparably low.
+No short-term data are available, neither for personal nor for stationary measurements.